inglada/iota2/doc/source/IOTA2_Example.rst

 Run iota2
 =========

-First, you have to set a list of environement variables to inform iota2 "where OTB is".
+First, you have to set a list of environment variables to inform where applications are.
-The file ``prepare_env.sh`` will do it for you.
+This is what is done when you activate your conda's environment.
 Then use ``Iota2.py`` to launch the chain.

 .. code-block:: console